BytePhoenixCoding/SeratoToRekordboxConverter/README.md

     ```bash
     python serato2rekordbox.py
     ```
-3.  **Follow Prompts/Observe Progress:** The script will attempt to auto-detect your Serato folder, read your crates, process your tracks (this is the most time-consuming step), structure playlists, and finally write the XML file.
-TQDM progress bars will show you the status.
+3.  **Let the magic happen:** The script will attempt to auto-detect your Serato folder, read your crates, process your tracks, structure playlists, and finally write the XML file.
+It shouldn't take longer than a few seconds to complete unless you have a huge library.
 4.  **Review Output:** After completion, the script will print a summary of successful/unsuccessful conversions and list any items that could not be processed, grouped by the type of error.

 The output file `serato2rekordbox.xml` will be generated in the same directory as the script.